Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Evaluation

-For these three phases, the agents executed topic modeling and visualized the results using three sets of word clouds.
-The visualization coordinator established multi-level data associations to enable cross-view coordinated interactions: first, words (visual elements) in the word clouds are connected to post texts through containment relationships; then, post texts are mapped to post metadata through unique IDs; finally, timestamps in the post metadata correspond to points (visual elements) in the line chart.
-This hierarchical data linking facilitates coordinated multi-view interactions: when users hover over words in the word clouds, the system can trace back to posts containing those words and highlight the corresponding time points on the line chart; conversely, when users brush a time period on the line chart, the system can identify all posts within that timeframe, extract their key terms, and highlight them in the corresponding word clouds, thereby enabling bidirectional associative analysis between temporal patterns and content themes.
-Such coordinated views provide support for experts to conduct further exploration beyond reading the initial report.
+For these three phases, the mining stage executed topic modeling, and the visualization stage generated three sets of word-cloud programs that were rendered into views without duplicating shared visual specifications.
+Visualization Coordinator established multi-level data associations to enable cross-view coordinated interactions: first, words (visual elements) in the word clouds are connected to post texts through containment relation; post texts are then mapped to post metadata through unique IDs; finally, timestamps in the post metadata correspond to points (visual elements) in the line chart.
+This hierarchical data linking facilitates coordinated multi-view interactions: when users hover over words in the word clouds, it can trace back to posts containing those words and highlight the corresponding time points on the linechart; conversely, when users hover a time period on the linechart, the system can identify all posts within that timeframe, extract their key terms, and highlight them in the corresponding word clouds, thereby enabling bidirectional associative analysis between temporal patterns and content themes.
+Such coordinated views provide support for experts to conduct further exploration beyond reading the initial document.

-\subsection{Expert Feedback}
+\subsubsection{Expert Feedback}